Meghan Markle’s Sister Samantha Reportedly Called Her A ‘DuchA**,’ Compared Her To Trump In Latest Rant,

 Ever since joining the British royal family, the Duchess of Sussex has been shot straight into stardom and into the spotlight.
 But the former Suits star didn’t come alone.

-In her latest Twitter rant, the Duchess’ older half-sister, Samantha Grant, labeled Markle a “DuchASS” over her treatment of their father, Thomas Markle, according to the Evening Standard.
+In her latest Twitter rant, the duchess’s older half-sister, Samantha Grant, labeled Markle a “DuchA**” over her treatment of their father, Thomas Markle, according to the Evening Standard.
 Grant also added that people can’t see the negative traits in Markle much like people are blinded by President Donald Trump, the Standard noted.

 “I am not candy coating anything anymore!
-The DUCHASS should be human to our father who has given her everything… He was the one who was always there for her.
+The DUCHA** should be human to our father who has given her everything… He was the one who was always there for her.
 Fake waves and smiles can stop.
-The duchASS can bow to the daddy,” Grant, also known as Samantha Markle, wrote on her Twitter, as per the Evening.
+The duchA** can bow to the daddy,” Grant, also known as Samantha Markle, wrote on her Twitter, as per the Evening.

 Grant’s Twitter is set to private, so only those she allows to follow her are able to see her posts.